jules2689/trudeau/trudeau/2020-04-21/q_a.md

 **Reporter**:
-As a follow-up, on the world health organization, ireland  it would quadruple funding for the w.
-H.o. and australia and  rick and -- and the UK are calling for an independent investigation of the handing of the crisis.
+As a follow-up, on the world health organization, ireland  it would quadruple funding for the WHO. and australia and the rick and -- and the UK are calling for an independent investigation of the handing of the crisis.
 Are we going to be calling for an investigation?

 **Prime Minister Trudeau**:
-We have been increasing our contribution to the w.
-H.o.
+We have been increasing our contribution to the WHO.
 In order to deal with this pandemic.
 We fund them to the tune of tens of millions of dollars a year.
-At the same imtoo,  do need to find answers to how this happened so we unction how to ensure that it never happens again and that is certainly something Canada will be part of.
+At the same  we do need to find answers to how this happened so we unction how to ensure that it never happens again and that is certainly something Canada will be part of.